rodrigocuadra/Asterisk-Stress-Test/monitor/readme.md

 sudo netfilter-persistent save
 ```
 ### Edit .env
-Go to /opt/stresstest_monitor and edit the .env file to configure Terminal 1 of Asterisk_01 and Terminal 2 of Freeswict_01
+Go to /opt/stresstest_monitor and edit the .env file to configure Terminal 1 of Asterisk_01 and Terminal 2 of Freeswict_01 and OpeanAI API Key
 ```
 cd /opt/stresstest_monitor
 nano .env